johnathanjgrimes/portfolio/_posts/2023-07-10-retainer-vs-general-contract-understanding-the-difference-for-freelance-work.md

 ---
 layout: post
-title:  "Retainer vs. General Contract: Understanding the Difference for Freelance Work"
+title:  "12 Top Tips for Finding a Reliable Web Developer"
-date:   2023-07-10
+date:   2023-06-25
 image: "/images/posts/retainer-vs-general-contract-understanding-the-difference-for-freelance-work.jpg"

 ---

 As a freelancer, it's crucial to establish clear terms and agreements when entering into client relationships.
 Two common arrangements you may encounter are working under a retainer or a general contract.
 While both serve as legal agreements, they differ in their structure, purpose, and benefits.
 In this blog post, we'll explore the difference between a retainer and a general contract in the context of freelance work, helping you make informed decisions for your business.